 Takeaways for Employers

 The NLRB did not provide explanation as to how employers may “narrowly tailor” such provisions; however, it is notable that neither provision at issue in McLaren Macomb was accompanied by a comprehensive disclaimer (e.g., “These provisions are not intended to restrict Employee’s Section 7 rights,” etc.).
-Further, neither provision contained other safeguards discussed by the Board.
-For example, the non-disparagement provision was not limited to matters regarding past employment, contained no temporal restriction, and failed to include a definition of “disparagement” (such as, “so disloyal, reckless, or maliciously untrue as to forfeit the Act’s protection.”).
+Furthermore, neither provision contained other safeguards discussed by the board.
+For example, the nondisparagement provision was not limited to matters regarding past employment, contained no temporal restriction, and failed to include a definition of “disparagement” (such as “so disloyal, reckless, or maliciously untrue as to forfeit the Act’s protection”).

 Employers should also be aware that a violation of the NLRA will be found under the McLaren Macomb decision where an employer merely “proffers” an unlawfully broad severance agreement to an employee.
-This means the Board could find that an employer has committed an unfair labor practice simply by offering employees severance agreements with overly restrictive language.
-Importantly, this remains the case even where the employee chooses not to accept the agreement.
-Essentially, the Board will view the employer’s offer as an unlawful attempt to deter employees from exercising their statutory rights, at a time when employees may feel they must give up their rights to get the benefits provided in the agreement.
+This means the board could find that an employer has committed an unfair labor practice simply by offering employees severance agreements with overly restrictive language.
+Importantly, this remains the case even where an employee chooses not to accept the agreement.
+Essentially, the board will view the employer’s offer as an unlawful attempt to deter employees from exercising their statutory rights at a time when employees may feel they must give up their rights to get the benefits provided in the agreement.